David Michie: Life

 Michie originally lectured at Gray's School of Art in Aberdeen.
 In 1961 he returned to Edinburgh to teach at ECA.
 From 1982 to 1990 he was Head of the Drawing and Painting School.
-He served as Vice Principal from 1974-1977 and was made a Professor in 1988.
+He served as Vice Principal from 1974 to 1977 and was made a professor in 1988.
 He retired in 1990.
 In 1979 he was Visiting Artist at the University of the Arts in Belgrade.
-In 1991 he went to the University of California at Santa Barbara as Visiting Professor.
+In 1991 he went to the University of California at Santa Barbara as visiting professor.
 In 1997 he was appointed an OBE, and in 2009 he received an Honorary Fellowship from ECA "in recognition of [his] outstanding contribution to the life of the College and the education of its students".

 David Michie had many gallery and museum exhibitions, including the Royal Scottish Academy, the Lemon Street Gallery, and the Mercury Gallery.
 Numerous works by the artist have been sold at auction, notably Aeroplanes Passing By, sold at Christie's King Street in The Scottish Sale in 2007.
 Several articles about him have been published, including Art review: The Michie Family, The Scottish Gallery, Edinburgh.
 He is represented in many private as well as in numerous public collections, including those of Aberdeen Art Gallery, Glasgow Museums, The City of Edinburgh Museums, The University of Edinburgh, Tate Gallery, Art in Healthcare and Maggie's Centre, Edinburgh.

 His work, often inspired by travel, was always colourful and light in touch.
 Even in the Fifties, when the painting of his close friends was often sombre, his own, though it could be dark in tone, was usually lightened in mood by flashes of bright colour.
 Later this same lightness of touch was often expressed in humorous observation of human behaviour.
 His interest lay, "not in grand historical paintings but in the beauty of the everyday observed at first hand, the view from his window, the racing pigeons shown by miners at a local Pigeon Fancying fair, a bunch of flowers in a jug".
-Some of his paintings reflect his travels in the USA and Australia.
+Some of his paintings reflect his travels in the US and Australia.
 Favourite subjects include birds, Nature, and people in the street.
 He worked both in oils and watercolour.